marticliment/UniGetUI/README.md

 Since 3.1.0: `--migrate-wingetui-to-unigetui`: Attempts to migrate WingetUI data folders and shortcuts to UniGetUI, and silently quits<br>

 ### Installer command-line parameters:
-The installer is inno-setup based, so it supports regular Inno Setup command-line parameters.
+The installer is inno-setup-based and supports regular Inno Setup command-line parameters.
 Additionally, it also supports the following parameters:
 <br>`/NoAutoStart`: Will not launch UniGetUI after installing it.
 <br> `/ALLUSERS`: Install UniGetUI for every user
 <br> `/CURRENTUSER`: Install UniGetUI for the current user only